mix-replace

 <div>

-your profile is ready
+Your profile is created

 </div>